Arackulele/GrimoraMod/README.md

 ## Known Issues

+### Teeth stay on board after a card with AOE Strike attacks

+- No idea how to fix, just a visual bug however so it doesn't affect gameplay.

 ### A card with Area of Effect Strike, Tri Strike, and Sniper sigils only allows 3 attacks

 - Believe it or not, this is how the vanilla game code for the `Sniper` ability is handled.
 It doesn't base it off how many attacks you're doing, it hard codes to either 2 for `Split Strike` or 3 for `Tri Strike`.